-Couples that are in high-asset marriages often diversify their holdings for protection.
+Couples that are in High-Net worth marriages often diversify their holdings for protection.
 Rather than putting all of your money into your business or real estate, you probably try to spread it out in as many places as possible.

 That way, if one area of the economy goes into decline, you don’t have to worry about a massive drop in revenue or personal worth.
 Financial investment might involve anything from holding stock in a company to buying into a hedge fund.